Charlene (singer): Post-Motown career

 Charlene has also written three books: an autobiography (with Jordan Paramor), a children's book, and the World War II-inspired novel Orphan Train.

 In 2013, Charlene was scheduled to release a new album through Gotham Records after a single called "Heard You on the Radio" became available on iTunes on 22 October 2012.

-In May 2021, she released a new single called "Destiny," accessible on streaming services.
+In May 2021, she released a new single called "Destiny", accessible on streaming services.

 In 2022, Paul Stuart Davies, a British soul singer who had already worked with other Motown artists, contacted Charlene via social media to let her know that her signature song was #1 on the day he was born.
 Although they had not met in person, Charlene and Davies virtually composed and recorded a duet together called "Fairytale Life", which became available on iTunes on September 23, 2022.

+In 2026, Charlene recorded her first new piece of music since 2022 - “Divide of Ten” a duet with Irish singer Rían.
+It was recorded both in Ireland and in the USA.

 Legacy

-Over the years, memorable performances of "I've Never Been to Me" have appeared on TV shows such as Will & Grace and Desperate Housewives and in movies such as Shrek the Third in 2007 and You Were Never Really Here in 2017.
+Over the years, memorable performances of and references to "I've Never Been to Me" have appeared on TV shows such as Will & Grace, Desperate Housewives, The Simpsons, This Is Us and The Flight Attendant and in films such as Shrek the Third in 2007 and You Were Never Really Here in 2017.
 In the 2018 episode of Splitting Up Together entitled "Asking for a Friend", Jenna Fischer's Lena longingly begins singing the song to her children, and her performance prompts her youngest son, Milo, to question aloud if his mother is having a nervous breakdown.

-A popular choice for drag queens, "I've Never Been to Me" was spotlighted as the opening number to the 1994 film The Adventures of Priscilla, Queen of the Desert.
+A popular choice for drag performers, "I've Never Been to Me" was spotlighted as the opening number to the 1994 movie The Adventures of Priscilla, Queen of the Desert.
 The scene depicted Hugo Weaving's Mitzi Del Bra lip-syncing in drag to Charlene's vocals.
 Charlene's original version of the sentimental ballad is also included on the soundtrack.

 Because of her one big hit, Charlene became known as a high-profile one-hit wonder.
 In 2002, she was featured on VH1's 100 Greatest One-Hit Wonders show, where she ranked #75.
 It was stated in the program that her entry "expresses the post-'70s hangover".
 In 2006, "I've Never Been to Me" was released on SingStar Anthems, one of the popular SingStars.
 Charlene has re-released the song in the form of a downloadable dance remix.
-"Used to Be" (#3) and "I've Never Been to Me" (#4) both made the top ten in Jimmy Guterman and Owen O'Donnell's 1991 book The Worst Rock n' Roll Records of All Time.
+"Used to Be" (#4) and "I've Never Been to Me" (#3) both made the top ten in Jimmy Guterman and Owen O'Donnell's 1991 book The Worst Rock n' Roll Records of All Time.